Yoga Intervention in Supporting Children with Cancer and Their Parents during Chemotherapy Infusion

 Ie. Child physical symptoms.

-Patients and parents participate in up to 8 Yoga sessions consisting of check in, awareness, breathing practices, gentle movement, and relaxation over 30 minutes each.
+Patients and parents participate in 3 yoga sessions per week for up to 9 sessions consisting of check in, awareness, breathing practices, gentle movement, and relaxation over 30 minutes each.

 Vanderbilt University / Ingram Cancer Center